bahrmichael/innohacks2017/backend/README.md

 The application provides the following APIs:

+### GET /openapi/user/{user}/state/

+Returns the current state of the user.
+Can be either `onboarding`, `new_session` or `continue`.
+These states are used by lambda to determine the greeting text upon skill startup.

 ### /openapi/user/{user}/sentence/

 This is the sentence context.
 When starting the app, the first call must be to `/random/` to pick a first sentence to learn on.